darul75/personal-blog/posts/2015/2015-07-06_immutableJS-overview-by-example.md

 Iterating over your collection of data, you might all know what Iterable and Iterator mean.

-All collections in immutable are extending Iterable following common (key, value) pattern above
+All collections in Immutable are extending Iterable following common (key, value) pattern.

 ```javascript
 Iterable<K, V>